 Geometry plays a big part in Art Deco works made during the 1920s and ‘30s.
 Rectangular lines and squares combined with circles appear frequently in these pieces along with pyramids and zigzags.
 Many antiques from this era could be divided down the middle and the resulting halves would be mirror images of one another.
 Remembering this basic fact will serve you well identifying many Art Deco designs.
 Bold colors and vivid hues combined with black also appear prominently in many Deco works.

-Other elements frequently seen in Art Deco pieces are those denoting speed and/or wealth both serving as idyllic symbols of the Roaring ‘20s.
+Other elements frequently seen in Art Deco pieces are those denoting speed and/or wealth both serving as iconic symbols of the Roaring ‘20s.
 These include airplanes, fancy cars, gazelles, and women similar to “flappers” walking sleek dogs.

 Transitional Pieces Between Art Nouveau and Art Deco